Amílcar Cabral International Airport: Foundation and early years

 Beginning in 1967, Sal was used as a refueling stop by South African Airways, for flights to and from Europe, since SAA was denied landing rights by most African countries due to the international boycott of apartheid.
 By 1983, SAA operated 13 round trips per week between Sal and Johannesburg, using the island as a stop for its Boeing 747 services to New York, Houston, London, Brussels and Amsterdam.
 The island saw as many as 36 SAA flights per week in the mid-1980s, but this number was cut dramatically following the imposition of US sanctions in 1987.
 By 1996 only one weekly SAA flight stopped at Sal (service between Johannesburg and New York).
 Sal was later used as a fuel stop on SAA's Atlanta service starting in 2003.
-SAA's final flight to Atlanta was on July 1, 2006.
+SAA's final flight to Atlanta was on 1 July 2006.

 Aeroflot used Sal as a stop on its Il-62 services from Moscow and Budapest to Dakar and Conakry in the late 1970s.
 Cubana also operated Il-62s on the Havana-Sal-Luanda-Maputo route in the early 1980s, and the Havana-Sal-Bissau-Luanda route in the late 1980s.

 In 1985, TACV began service to Boston, Massachusetts using a McDonnell Douglas DC-10 provided by LAM Mozambique Airlines.
 Boston hosts the largest Cape Verdean community in the United States.
 TACV flights to Boston have since been shifted to Praia International Airport.
 Other international destinations include inter alia Amsterdam, Lisbon, Luxembourg, Madrid, Paris, and Porto.
 Domestic destinations include Santiago and São Vicente.

+Development since the 2000s

 Until September 2005, it was the only airport in Cape Verde to serve international flights.
+There is now also international service to Nelson Mandela International Airport on Praia.

 Since 2017 Sal has been a refuelling stop for the twice-weekly South Atlantic Air Bridge service operated by Air Tanker between the UK and the Falkland Islands.
 This is a temporary arrangement until the runway at Ascension Island is repaired which is expected to be in 2020.

-Facilities and transport
+In July 2023 Vinci Airports finalized a financial arrangement to take over seven airports in Cape Verde under a concession agreement signed with the island country's government.
+The company will be responsible for the funding, operation, maintenance, extension and modernization of the airports for 40 years, alongside its subsidiary ANA-Aeroportos de Portugal, which holds 30% of the concession company Cabo Verde Airports.

+Infrastructure

 Terminal

 Amílcar Cabral has one terminal.
-It is a two-story building containing check-in, waiting, and arrival areas, as well as shopping, banking, and passenger services.
+It is a two-storey building containing check-in, waiting, and arrival areas, as well as shopping, banking, and passenger services.
 The second floor houses airport operations and airline offices.
 There are four gates, and buses (Cobus 3000s) are used to transport passengers to the aircraft stands.
 Cabo Verde Express has its head office in the Concourse Hall.
 The two duty-free shops along with refreshment facilities, retail kiosks and outdoor smoking areas are located after security scanning and passport control, adjacent to the six departure gates.